 Menstrual Cycle Disorders

-As it was mentioned earlier, having a regular menstrual cycle is an indicator of a healthy hormonal balance in a female body.
+As mentioned earlier, having a regular menstrual cycle is an indicator of a healthy hormonal balance in a biological female body.
 The absence of the menstrual cycle or an irregular cycle may indicate a serious condition that should be investigated immediately.
-It is scary that sometimes women, coaches and even doctors ignore or do not pay enough attention to this problem, and women pay serious consequences at the expense of their health later in life.
+It’s scary that sometimes women, coaches and even doctors ignore or do not pay enough attention to this problem, and women pay serious consequences at the expense of their health later in life.
 LEA and RED-S are especially relevant in the younger female athlete population.
 Girls and women should be educated and regularly checked for symptoms.

 Individualized Training Approach for Women

-I believe that if women listen to what their bodies are telling them, coaches are educated on the topic of female physiology and apply that knowledge and individual approach to their female athletes’ training, they may just find the missing piece of the puzzle to a happier, healthier life and consistent athletic achievement!
+I believe that if women listen to what their bodies are telling them, coaches are educated on the topic of female physiology and apply that training, they may just find the missing piece of the puzzle to a happier, healthier life and consistent athletic achievement!

 References: